 Begin by hiking through the forbidden-looking black gate at the top of Kenter Ave.
 Beyond the gate, the pavement turns left, meeting a gravel road that continues up the ridge.
 As the road makes its first bend to the left, you’ll be treated to an already impressive view of Santa Monica Bay.
 Bear right up a wide dirt trail, or a path that precedes it, to join Lower Canyoback Trail beneath the power lines.

 Cross over a rise in the ridge and pass the first of two municipal water tanks.
 As you continue up the trail you will spot the Getty Center sitting on the second ridge to the east.
-The museum is backed by the skyscrapers in Century City, and further off you’ll spot the skyline of downtown Los Angeles.
+The museum is backed by the skyscrapers in Century City, and farther off you’ll spot the skyline of downtown Los Angeles.

 The Getty Center, Century City, and Downtown Los Angeles from Lower Canyonback Trail